acwright/6502/README.md

 **Banked RAM** (RAM Card, if installed):
 - 512KB total RAM organized as two 256KB banks
 - Bank selection via single latch at $83FF or $87FF (write 0-255)
-- Writing to latch selects which 1KB window (of 256) appears at both IO 1 and IO 2
+- Writing to latch selects which 1KB window (of 256) appears at IO 1 and IO 2
 - IO 1 ($8000-$83FF): 1KB window into first 256KB bank
 - IO 2 ($8400-$87FF): 1KB window into second 256KB bank
 - Both windows show the same bank number from their respective 256KB regions